JacobFV/EasyMLN-old-/README.md

     - Script: any javascript function.
 The Script Node automatically reads the function signature and changes the node's input ports to match.
         - list of this users' custom scripts

+Users drag and drop nodes from a popdown menu onto the workspace.
 It should be possible to express the functionality of every node using only a script node.
 I do not think we should enforce strong typing (we shouldn't raise an error when a read CSV output connects to a &Theta; function input; all values are just javascript objects).
 However, we could provide tpye-hints by coloring ports by their preferred type (eg: file = grey; table = pink; boolean/number = red, string = brown, date/time/duration = purple; layer = blue; interlayer edges = green).

 ## Application Architecture